-Heel Pain Causes & Treatment Options
+Heel Pain Treatment in Chicago, IL

 The calcaneus, more commonly known as the heel, is the largest structure in the foot.
 It plays a major role in your daily functioning, so any pain that arises in this area can severely compromise your quality of life.
 Heel pain can have various causes.
 That's why it's important to identify your symptoms, understand what they could mean, and seek the appropriate treatment.
 The following are eight common causes of heel pain and what you can do to treat each one.